linesma/Optimus-indicator-Depreciated-/README.md

 -Awesome

-It may work with tiling window managers, such as Bspwn and i3, but it has not been tested on them.
+It may work with other tiling window managers, such as Bspwn and i3, but it has not been tested on them.

 <sup>1</sup>This program will run on LXQT.
 However, an incorrect icon, a gear instead of the GPU logo, is displayed in the system tray.
 Despite the improper icon, it will switch the GPU's and display notifications properly.